What is body waxing?

 What are the types of wax?

 Hard wax is used for more sensitive areas like eyebrows or upper lips.
-The applied wax is left to harden on the skin for few seconds before the strip is pulled and the hair removed.
+The applied wax is left to harden for few seconds before the strip is pulled and the hair removed.

 Soft wax is used for larger surface areas like arms and legs where the applied wax spreads on skin easily and does not need to harden.
 Sugar body wax, paraffin, or beeswax-based product are the most common methods of preparing body wax.
 Today there are many variants with added flavors like green tea oil or even cocoa for all you chocoholics out there.